aaroneg/fix-sles15-defaults/README.md

 # FAQ

-Q) Why powershell
+Q) Why powershell?

 A) because of who I am as a person and because sed is hard to learn in the limited amount of free time I have.
-... but mostly because of who I am as a person.
+Also sed is _infuriating_
 I'll accept any PRs if someone wants to make a sed version.

 Q) What does all this do anyway?